 Exemption not allowance

 The figure of £150 is not an allowance.
-For functions that are outside the scope of the exemption (see example at EIM21691) directors and employees, except for 2015/16 and earlier those in an excluded employment, are chargeable on the full cost per head, not just the excess over £150, in respect of:
+For functions that are outside the scope of the exemption (see example at EIM21691) directors and employees, except for tax year 2015 to 2016 and earlier those in an excluded employment, are chargeable on the full cost per head, not just the excess over £150, in respect of:

 - themselves and